oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 For the API server to accept requests from the dashboard, you must tweak the CORS configuration, enabling the dashboard URL as an allowed origin for requests.

-In the API project, add a `SecurityConfig` class at the root package:
+In the API project under the `start` folder, add a `SecurityConfig` class at the root package:

 ```java
 // src/main/java/com/example/menu/SecurityConfig.java